Supporting you through the new route to qualification.

 Will non-law students still need to complete the GDL? add

-We will be asking all our non-law future trainees to complete the Law Foundation Diploma with BPP (equivalent to the GDL) before they commence the SQE.
+We will be asking all our non-law future trainees to complete the PGDL with BPP (previously the GDL) before they commence the SQE.

 The course lasts one year, and we will fund the course and provide a maintenance grant.
 To discuss exemptions to this please email email@example.com.